dorsillakemunto/HealthConnect-Clinic-Project/README.md

-# HealthConnect Clinic – Week 5 Data Science
+# HealthConnect Clinic – Week 5 Data Science Internship Project by AnalystLab Africa

 ## 📋 Project Overview
 **HealthConnect Clinic** is a fictional healthcare provider seeking to reduce missed appointments and improve patient support.
 This project focuses on using appointment data to understand factors associated with appointment attendance and no-shows.